-Another type of securities fraud is when someone seeks investment in a company by knowingly misstating the companys prospects, health or finances.
+Another type of securities fraud occurs when someone seeks investment in a company by knowingly misstating the company's prospects, health, or finances.
 By luring an investor to put up money based on false or misleading information, the company and individuals within it commit securities fraud.
 False or misleading statements in public reports from publicly traded companies also can constitute securities fraud.
-To commit securities fraud, those speaking on behalf of the business must make these false statements with knowledge that they are false, or at least reasonably should know them to be false.
+To commit securities fraud, those speaking on behalf of the business must make these false statements with knowledge that they're false, or at least reasonably should have known them to be false.

 Other White Collar Frauds

 Many types of fraudulent schemes, including mortgage fraud and insurance fraud, are amongst the more common white collar crimes These can be as common as an individual embarking on an insurance scheme to improperly collect on an insurance policy after lying in application materials.
 They can also extend to larger scale schemes by businesses to defraud their customers or others in the marketplace.

 Ponzi schemes and other business related scams to fraudulently take money from investors have been some of the most famous white collar crimes These can take all shapes and sizes.